David-J3R/David-J3R/README.md

 I’m deeply committed to addressing climate change and advancing sustainability through green skills and innovative approaches.
 I believe technology can empower us to build a better, more sustainable future.

 📚 **Currently exploring:**
-- Data science & AI projects that make a positive impact
+- Data science & AI projects
-- Open-source tools for sustainability
-- Collaborations in tech-for-good initiatives
+- Exploring the world of **Quantitative Trading**

 Let’s connect and build something impactful together! 🚀